bsponny/SipNChip/README.md

 ## Version control procedures

 This project uses Git for version control, and is hosted at https://github.com/bsponny/SipNChip.git.
-Each member of the team will clone this repository to their personal computers and submit pull requests when making changes to the repository, which must be approved by the team.
+Each member of the team will clone this repository to their personal computers.
+During the development phase of this project, each member will submit pull requests when making changes to the repository, which must be approved by the team.
 In addition, each feature of the app should have its own branch for development that members work on and merge into MASTER when complete.

 ## Build instructions

 Clone the project from GitHub to your local repository.
 `bash $ git clone https://github.com/bsponny/SipNChip.git <your-repository>`

+Open a command line such as Bash, then navigate to the `SipNChip` directory.
+`bash $ cd <your-repository>/SipNChip

 Apply all migrations to the project, then create a superuser.
 `bash $ python manage.py migrate`
 `bash $ python manage.py createsuperuser`